 - Tailor their sales pitch to resonate with the decision-makers’ specific issues and get buy-in from the entire organization.

-- Take control of the discussions around pricing by focusing on the value proposition and applying pressure to persuade buyers to close.
+- Take control of pricing discussions by focusing on value and applying pressure to persuade buyers to close.

 Provoking buyers with an urgent imperative may have persuaded them to open their wallets and take action back then.
 But is this approach still relevant ten years later?

 What the Challenger Sales Model Gets Wrong

 The economy has fundamentally transformed over the last decade since Moore’s article.
 Most companies have moved away from a one-time sale of products and services to subscription-based business models.
 Today, the vast majority of a business’ revenue (analysts estimate an average of 70-80 percent) comes from existing customers.

 Provoking your prospects and leading with unexpected insights are effective tactics when you’re trying to convince your buyer to change their status quo.
 But research shows that using a provocative, challenging message with existing customers—when you’re trying to renew or expand business with them—will actually backfire, increasing your risk of losing them to your competitors by at least 10-16 percent.